 The POS should discuss the charter school's existing transportation arrangements for students and whether the charter school or the home school district is responsible for the associated transportation costs.
 If the charter school uses busing, the POS should describe the number, type, capacity, and condition of the buses, the ownership and operators of the buses, and the distance the buses must go to pick up students, and routes used for transportation.
-When applicable, the charter school's financial statements should include separate revenue and expense budget line items relating to the use or provision of transportation services for students; and the adequacy of parking at the charter school (including its adequacy to accommodate future student and staff growth).
-Lastly, the POS should disclose the nature of existing playground space and indoor and outdoor athletic areas and school ground security; and the charter school's funding of any changes or increases to such spaces to accommodate future enrollment growth.

-5) Zoning, Building Code, Environmental Hazards, and Property Tax Exemption Disclosure
+The charter school's financial statements should include separate revenue and expense budget line items relating to the use or provision of transportation services for students.
+The POS should also disclose the existing teacher and student parking at the charter school (including its adequacy to accommodate future student and staff growth Lastly, the POS should disclose the nature of existing playground space and indoor and outdoor athletic areas and school ground security; and the charter school's funding of any changes or increases to such spaces to accommodate future enrollment growth.
+5) Zoning, Building Code, and Property Tax Exemption Disclosure

-The POS should disclose the facility's compliance with local zoning, building code and land use regulations, the date of its physical occupancy permit (as built facilities), and whether any material renovations or expansions of the facility are or will be subject to new building code inspections and updated occupancy certificates.
-Where applicable, the historic presence of asbestos, lead paint or pipes, and other environmental hazards and building safety/code violations should be disclosed, and the current state of remediation discussed especially when existing facilities are being acquired.
-Lastly, if the facility is exempt from property taxes, that fact should be disclosed in the POS.
+The POS should disclose the facility's compliance with local zoning, building code and land use regulations, the date of its physical occupancy permit, and whether any material renovations or expansions of the facility were subject to new building code inspections and updated occupancy certificates.